rachlally/tech-blog-spot/README.md

 ## Credits

-Thank you to the instructional staff.
+Thank you to the instructional staff at the University of Washington Coding Bootcamp.

 ## License